 It’s also important to check which domain handles are available for your business name before you finalize the name, so check on Shopify’s Business Name Generator, Namecheap, or any other domain registrar.

 Again, your business’ logo is one of the first points of contact between you and consumers so it’s important that it represents your brand accurately.
-Not all businesses choose to create a brand logo, or to create an elaborate one.
-Luxy Hair is a successful business that simply uses stylized text as their logo, so it’s not integral that your t-shirt business have a complex and professionally designed logo.
+Not all businesses choose to create a brand logo or to create an elaborate one.
+Luxy Hair is a successful business that simply uses stylized text as their logo, so it’s not integral that your t-shirt business has a complex and professionally designed logo.
 Of course, you can choose to create a beautiful logo if you think it’s worthwhile for you.

-You have several different options for creating a logo: you can design one yourself, get a designer to create one, use a logo making service or use a premade template.
+You have several different options for creating a logo: you can design one yourself, get a designer to create one, use a logo-making service, or use a premade template.

 Check out the logo making resources we recommend: